GDNatrium/UI-Expansions/docs/DropdownMenu.md

 ```

 **Description:**
-The background color of an selected element.
+The background color of a selected element.

 **Default:** `ccc3(255, 170, 85)`